GJDuck/libf/README.md

 Unsurprisingly, constructing a `std::vector` is the fastest.
 The fastest for LibF is constructing a linked-list `F::List`, followed by `F::Vector`.
-Constructing `F::map` has about twice the overhead as the mutable `std::map` counterpart.
+Constructing `F::Map` has about twice the overhead as the mutable `std::map` counterpart.
 Such results are expected (immutability has inherit costs).
 Note that these benchmarks assume that the garbage collector is disabled.
 Otherwise garbage collector overheads become a significant factor about the 3M